nrrb/kisproductpages/PREP.md

 # Pad an image so it's 500 pixels wide and 400 pixels tall, padding with white

 sips --padToHeightWidth 400 500 --padColor FFFFFF image.jpg --out image2.jpg

+# Make changes to all files in a folder

+mkdir output
+for i in *.jpg; do sips -Z 750 $i --out output/$i.jpg; done